 The researchers have shown, for example, that people with fewer than two dogs in a household are unlikely to become infected.
 It turns out that dogs are 14 times more effective at spreading Chagas disease than humans.

 "Many of the dogs are not in good shape, they're exposed to a whole bunch of parasites and worms and they just get scraps to eat," Kitron says.
 "But the idea of just eliminating the dogs is not an option.
 People really care about their dogs."

 An alternative may be to identify dogs that are most at risk of remaining infectious for a long period of time.
 These "super spreaders" could be targeted with insecticide collars.
 Research is also ongoing for a vaccine against T. cruzi in mongrel dogs.

-*This information is from an external source (Emory University).
+(i)Source/Reference: Emory University.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.